Muscle hypertrophy: Time under tension

 However, other research conflicts with this information.
-A study done by Shneuke et Al. showed that in "untrained" individuals compared slow-speed training(10-second concentric and 4-second eccentric) was compared with normal speed training.
-At the same time, the slow speed group had some increases in type IIA and IIX fibers.
-The greatest increase occurred in the normal speed group.
+In a study done by Shneuke et al., groups of "untrained" individuals underwent slow-speed training (10-second concentric and 4-second eccentric) and normal-speed training.
+The slow-speed group had some increases in type IIA and IIX fibers, but the greatest increases occurred in the normal-speed group.
 This shows that although TUT can have some adaptations in fibers, load and intensity are more important for hypertrophy.

-The literature suggests that moderate tempos give the best results for hypertrophy (between 2 - 8 seconds), while extremely slow tempos may restrict hypertrophy by limiting the amount of load that can be lifted, limiting progressive overload.
+The literature suggests that moderate tempos give the best results for hypertrophy (between 2 and 8 seconds), while extremely slow tempos may restrict hypertrophy by limiting the amount of load that can be lifted, limiting progressive overload.
 On the other hand, very rapid tempos shorten TUT and reduce the stimulus a muscle receives for hypertrophic adaptation.

 Overall, while TUT has shown some positive benefits in terms of muscle growth, long-term hypertrophy seems to depend more on total training volume and progressive overload than on repetition duration only.

-There has also been a focus on just emphasizing the eccentric portion of the repetition to increase muscle growth.
+There has also been a focus on emphasizing the eccentric portion of the repetition to increase muscle growth.